Brad Evans (author)

 Brad Evans is a British academic, and Professor of Political Violence at the department of Politics, Languages & International Studies at the University of Bath, United Kingdom.
+He is the founder and director of the Centre for the Study of Violence.

 Academic Work

 Evans holds two master's degrees from the University of Leeds, in development economics and international relations.
 His PhD, titled "War for the Politics of Life", dealt with forms of resistance to liberal regimes of power, during which he spent visiting the Zapatista communities of Chiapas, Mexico.

 Evans was previously Senior Lecturer of International Relations at the School of Sociology, Politics and International Studies at the University of Bristol.
 He has been a visiting fellow at the Committee on Global Thought at Columbia University, New York (2013–14) and distinguished society fellow at Dartmouth College, New Hampshire (2017).

 Evans' writing presents political, philosophical and aesthetic perspectives on violence.

 Media Profile

 In 2011, Evans founded the Histories of Violence project which sought to explore 'the theoretical, aesthetic and empirical dimensions to violence'.
 As part of this project, Evans co-directed a documentary, Ten Years of Terror, with Simon Critchley.
 This was screened at 11am at the Solomon K. Guggenheim on the 9, 12, and 13 September 2011.

 As a further extension of the Histories of Violence Project, from 15 December 2015 to 23 February 2017, Evans hosted a series of conversations on violence for the opinion section of the New York Times, co-authoring ten pieces with thinkers such as Simon Critchley, Bracha Ettinger, Zygmunt Bauman, Richard Bernstein and Simona Forti.
 This series was continued at the Los Angeles Review of Books, where Evans has co-authored articles with various artists and thinkers including Oliver Stone, Russell Brand, John Akomfrah, Elaine Scarry, Malcolm London, Jake Chapman, and Marina Abramovic.

 As a guest-editor at the Los Angeles Review of Books, in 2015 Evans curated a collection of essays dedicated to the commemoration of the death of the French philosopher Gilles Deleuze.
 In 2020, he curated a collection of short essays by various thinkers and artists in self-isolation titled "The Quarantine Files.
-Following this, in September 2021 he curated a collection of essays to commemorate the 20th anniversary of 9/11.
+Following this, in September 2021 he curated a collection of essays to commemorate the 20th anniversary of 9/11 under the title "When the Towers Fell".

-Evans has also authored or co-authored six articles in other major broadsheet papers: twice for the Independent and Newsweek, and once each for The Guardian, the Times and the Times Higher Education.
-Evans is an occasional guest on Russell Brand's podcast series, Under the Skin.
-His 2013 book Liberal Terror was the focus for the inaugural episode of the podcast.
-Subsequent appearances have focused on his ongoing concern with violence, technology and art, including a discussion about his book Ecce Humanitas: Beholding the Pain of Humanity, in which he explained why technology was becoming a new religion.
+Evans has also authored or co-authored ten articles in other major broadsheet papers: three times for Times Higher Education, twice for the Independent and Newsweek, and once each for the New York Times, The Guardian, and the Times.
+He is now a regular contributor to the online politics magazine UnHerd.